Ed Clark

-Edward E. Clark (born May 4, 1930) is an American lawyer and politician who ran for governor of California in 1978, and for president of the United States as the nominee of the Libertarian Party in the 1980 presidential election.
+Edward Emerson Clark (May 4, 1930 – June 18, 2025) was an American lawyer and politician who ran for governor of California in 1978, and for president of the United States as the nominee of the Libertarian Party in the 1980 presidential election.

+Background

+Edward Emerson Clark was born in Middleborough, Massachusetts, in 1930.
+He was an honors graduate of Tabor Academy, Dartmouth College, and received a J.D. degree from Harvard Law School.
+He was in active service in the United States Navy from 1952 to 1954, as a lieutenant (junior grade), and was a reservist until 1965.

-Clark is an honors graduate of Tabor Academy, Dartmouth College, and received a J.D. degree from Harvard Law School.
-Formerly a liberal Republican, he joined the Libertarian Party following President Richard Nixon's imposition of wage and price controls in 1971.
+Clark worked as a corporate lawyer with ARCO, first in New York City and then in Los Angeles.
+Once a liberal Republican, he joined the Libertarian Party following President Richard Nixon's imposition of wage and price controls in 1971.
+In 1972, he was the first chairman of the Libertarian Party of New York, and chaired the Libertarian Party of California from 1973 to 1974.

+In 1970, Clark married Alicia Garcia, a Mexican-born textiles executive.
+She chaired the Libertarian National Committee from 1981 to 1983.
+The couple were longtime supporters of the Los Angeles Opera.

+Clark died on June 18, 2025, at the age of 95.

 1978 California gubernatorial campaign

 In 1978, Clark received some 377,960 votes, 5.5% of the popular vote, in a race for governor of California.
-Although a member of the Libertarian Party, he appeared on the California ballot as an independent candidate.
+Although a member of the Libertarian Party, he appeared on the California ballot as an independent candidate, due to ballot access laws.

 Another factor leading to the unprecedented (for California) 5.5% vote total for Clark was his libertarian campaign occurring the same year as the successful Proposition 13 which limited property taxes, and the unsuccessful anti-gay Briggs Initiative (Proposition 6).
 Clark and the California Libertarian Party campaigned in support for Proposition 13 and in opposition to Proposition 6 both of which turned out people to the polls who might be more inclined to favor a libertarian candidate.

 Clark lost the race to Jerry Brown, who was re-elected with 56.0% of the vote.
 Republican nominee Evelle J. Younger had 36.5% of the vote.